 #6 Candidate-centric and personalized recruiting

 Hiring the best fit is something any company aspires to.
-With a shift towards global workforce, hiring has become both a blessing and a curse.
-On the one hand, companies can cast a broader net, on the other, they need better tools and integrations for better reach-out, candidate screening and vetting, applicant interviews and brand marketing.
+With a shift towards the global workforce, hiring has become both a blessing and a curse.
+On the one hand, companies can cast a broader net, on the other, they need better tools and integrations for better reach-out, candidate screening and vetting, applicant interviews, and brand marketing.
 This is the fastest-growing area of spending.
 New ways of talent acquisition include video assessment, instant messenger reach-out, cognitive chatbots, big data & digital footprint, predictive analytics, smart screening, etc.